Section Chief’s Welcome

 About the Section

-In existence for over thirty years, the Section of Emergency Medicine is comprised of twenty full–time and 14 part-time faculty members, as well as an outstanding staff of research, administrative and clinical personnel who are devoted to the mission of excellence in patient care, education and research.
-The Emergency Medicine faculty cover and maintain the staffing and operation of the adult Emergency Medicine service at The University of Chicago Medicine.
+In existence for over thirty years, the Section of Emergency Medicine is comprised of 27 full–time and 14 part-time faculty members, as well as an outstanding staff of research, administrative and clinical personnel who are devoted to the mission of excellence in patient care, education and research.
+The Emergency Medicine faculty cover and maintain the staffing and operation of the adult emergency department (ED) at The University of Chicago Medicine.
+In December 2017, the Section began treating patients in its new, state-of-the art adult ED.

 The Section supports the development of the highly collaborative and innovative research focused on sudden cardiac death, ischemia-reperfusion injury, and oxygen sensing.
 In January 2007, the Center for Systems Biology of Oxygen Sensing was established under the direction of Dr. Nanduri Prabhakar, a world expert on oxygen sensing and the physiology of chronic intermittent hypoxia (CIH).
 Dr. Prabhakar and his colleagues are interested in assessing the effects of CIH at systemic, cellular and molecular levels and in identifying the mechanisms underpinning the CIH-induced morbidities.
 In addition, equally creative work in health services research is being developed that is focused on issues relating to health risk screening, domestic violence, and access to care, which together have made the Section one of the premier emergency medicine research programs in the country.

-The Emergency Medicine section also supports initiatives in medical informatics, patient safety, international health, and EMS research.
+The Section of Emergency Medicine also supports initiatives in medical informatics, patient safety, international health, and EMS research.

 Education and Training